MongoDB with Async Python Transcripts

 2:08 really to call it something else you could, but it's not really the convention.
 That work

 2:14 yet.
 And there's the error I was looking for.
-So FastAPI uses ginger, but it doesn't have to.
+So FastAPI uses Jinja, but it doesn't have to.

-2:21 And so it doesn't ship as a hard requirement with ginger.
+2:21 And so it doesn't ship as a hard requirement with Jinja.
 In order to use it, we have to

 2:26 additionally install it, kind of like we saw with the argon algorithm for fast for passlib.
 So one more round through this world.
 And you do

-2:39 use this to generate our requirements file, which in here has a ginger and we'll just install it down here, but you could click the button.
+2:39 use this to generate our requirements file, which in here has a Jinja and we'll just install it down here, but you could click the button.

 2:54 Excellent.
 So go away.
 Now we should be able to run our code again.